mui/material-ui/docs/data/joy/getting-started/overview/overview.md

 # Joy UI - Overview

-<p class="description">Joy UI is a library of beautifully designed React UI components designed to spark joy in the development process.</p>
+<p class="description">Joy UI is a library of beautifully designed React UI components built to spark joy in the development process.</p>

 ## Introduction